 To make matters worse, I think I followed it up with the wonderful:

 Yep!
-It rolled right off my tongue, like I was merely stating the obvious which of course, is in the interest of serving justice.
+It just rolled off my tongue, as if I was merely stating the obvious which, of course, is in the interest of serving justice.

 Why didn’t I stop at Llama Mater?

 I quickly showed him my son’s Power Point presentation and whipped out a Sharpie for him to sign it–waiting ’til later to use my back as a table top so he could but, then, he did something unexpected.

 He started reading it.

 Every page–asking me questions about my son.

 It was understandable.